-Thank you for contacting Federated4Health, the GP Federation in Haringey.
-We are working with GPs across Haringey to deliver a GP-led Covid19 vaccination programme from two main sites in Bounds Green and Lordship Lane.
+Federated4Health is the GP Federation in Haringey.
+We are working with GPs across Haringey to deliver the Covid19 vaccination programme from two main sites in Bounds Green and Lordship Lane.

 This is in addition to local community pharmacies and Hornsey Central Neighbourhood Centre which eligible patients can book into direct via this link.

 We understand that many patients have questions and concerns about the vaccine.
 You can find the answers to the most frequently asked questions below and in the links provided.

 Why is it important to have the vaccine?